smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 1.2. **Chain**.
 An ordered set of packets.
 Each packet in a chain is of one of mutually exclusive types: "first", "intermediate", and "terminating", wherein "first" is the first packet in the chain, "terminating" is the last packet in the chain, and "intermediate" is neither "first" nor "terminating".

+     1.2.1. **Chain ID**: each chain has an associated unique (for communication between two given devices) chain ID.

 1.3. **Master and Slave**.
 For certain reasons that are discussed below parties participating in data exchange and using this protocol are considered as non-equivalent to each other, and details of protocols at each side are somehow different.
 To distinguish sides, where applicable, we will use terms Master and Slave.
 Usually Master is a device generating and sending some commands, and Slave is a device receiving commands and returning results.

 1.4. **Error Message**.
 A packet that represents an error report.
 This packet can be sent by a Slave in context of any or no chain, if the Slave has encountered an error that prevents it from further packet processing.
 To be distinguished from other packets, a packet containing Error Message must be marked as both "first" and "terminating" since it has no definite context and does not assume any response.